Claret School of Quezon City: Organization

-In sports, Claret School won its first Philippine Athletic Youth Association (PAYA) Basketball Championship in the 1974–1975 season, beating San Agustin in the Finals.

-Expansion

 In the school year 2003–2004, the Association of Claret Schools in the Philippines, Inc. (ACSPI) was formally established and this further strengthened the linkages of the six Claret Schools in the Philippines: Claret School of Quezon City, Claret School of Zamboanga City, Claret College of Isabela City, Claret School of Lamitan City, Claret School of Maluso and Claret School of Tumahubong in Basilan Province.

 Sports

-Claret School of Quezon City is noted for its football program which was established in the 1970s by priests Luis Rey and Santiago Gonzales.
-Bob Salvacion, coach and a former player himself, is a major contributor to the program establishing the Claret Football Center in 1981.
-Claret is also one of the founding members of the Rizal Football Association (RIFA).
-In 2011, Claret organized a girls' team despite the school being a boys exclusive school.
+The Claret Red Roosters represent the school which is best noted for its football program.
+The football program was established in the late 1970s by Real Madrid fans and Roman Catholic priests Luis Rey and Santiago Gonzales.

+Bob Salvacion who has been leading the Claret's football program set up the Claret Football Center in 1981.
+Claret is among the founding schools of the inter-school league Rizal Football Association (RIFA).

+In 2011, Claret established a girl's football team despite being a boy's school.
+In 2025, Claret along with PAREF Southridge played as guest teams at the UAAP Season 87 high school football tournament.

+On July 17, 2017, a non-infill artificial turf was installed within the campus.